fbpx

 Short-stay work visas

 The Working Holiday visa (Subclass 417) allows applicants from eligible countries to work in Australia for up to one year.
-You must be between the ages of 18 and 30 when you apply (or up to 35 for some countries, such as France and Canada).
+You must be between the ages of 18 and 30 when you apply (or up to 35 for some countries, such as France and Canada) to qualify for the holiday visa.

 A similar visa, the Work and Holiday visa (Subclass 462), covers an additional set of countries, including the U.S., China, and Singapore.
-Depending on which passport you hold, you’ll need to meet certain eligibility requirements, such as:
+Depending on which passport you hold, you’ll need to meet certain eligibility requirements to obtain this type of holiday visa, such as:

 • Having functional English language skills